 Maple Holistics is a health and wellness company, dedicated to providing customers with natural, safe products that promote good health, hygiene, and overall daily wellness.
 They offer shampoos, face masks, bath soaks, and a few select health food items.
 According to the Maple Holistics website, they promise that all of their products are made in the US, cruelty-free, sulfate-free, all natural, and safe for colored treated hair.

-We’ve actually reviews one of their shampoos before – the excellent Sage Shampoo – and I was really looking forward to using this other shampoo of theirs.
+We’ve actually reviewed one of their shampoos before – the excellent Sage Shampoo – and I was really looking forward to using this other shampoo of theirs.
 Not least because the reviews on amazon are excellent.

 The Shampoo: How it Looks, Feels, Smells, & Washes

 Upon arriving, the Maple Holistics Tea Tree shampoo came in a nicely packaged box and professional-looking bottle.
-The elegant packaging features, logos, and informative descriptions give the impression that this product is more therapeutic than a purely cosmetic product you might purchase at the drug store.
+The elegant packaging features, logos, and informative descriptions give the impression that this product is more therapeutic than a purely cosmetic product you might purchase at the drugstore.
 The shampoo itself is silky white with a pearl sheen and does not contain any dyes or colors of any kind

 The shampoo has a very pleasant botanical smell to it that definitely picks up the handful of essential oils in the formula, particularly lavender and tea tree.
 However, it isn’t overpowering and is just enough to smell very pleasant without overwhelming one’s nose.
 For those who may be sensitive to fragrances, even essential oils, you may want to proceed with caution with this shampoo and test it on a section of your wrist before trying it on your scalp.
 The good news is that there are no artificial fragrances used.
-The bad news is that the natural fragrances in the essential oils can still irritate or cause a reaction with those sensitive to fragrances.
+The bad news is that the natural fragrances in the essential oils can still irritate or cause a reaction in those sensitive to fragrances.

-The shampoo is thick and luxurious, but not too thick that it’s hard to work in your hands.
+The shampoo is thick and luxurious, but not so thick that it’s hard to work in your hands.
 It feels very much like a professional-grade shampoo, and not like the conventional store-bought versions that are thinner and very sudsy.
 The shampoo was silky smooth in my hand and my hair.

 The shampoo felt very soft and silky in my hair and on my scalp.
 It was mildly sudsy without being too harsh and stripping of my hair’s natural oils.
 A dry scalp, such as mine, should not be treated with overly harsh products that take away the moisturizing oils that are needed to help it heal its dryness.
 I thought the shampoo cleaned very well, lifting away the excess oils and build-up, without feeling too squeaky clean.